-Cyber Forensics: Introduction to Cyber Forensics, Handling Preliminary Investigations, Controlling an Investigation Conducting disk-based analysis, Investigating Information-hiding, Scrutinizing E-mail, Validating E-mail header information, Tracing Internet access, Tracing memory in real-time
+Cyber Forensics: Introduction to Cyber Forensics, Handling Preliminary Investigations, Controlling an Investigation, Conducting disk-based analysis, Investigating Information-hiding, Scrutinizing E-mail, Validating E- mail header information, Tracing Internet access, Tracing memory in real-time

-Sr. no. Name AUTHOR(S) PUBLISHER

-1. Cybersecurity and Cyberwar: What Allan Friedman and P. Oxford University
+RECOM MENDED BOOKS Sr. no. Name AUTHOR(S) PUBLISHER 1.
+Cybersecurity and Cyberwar: What Everyone Needs to Know® Allan Friedman and P. W. Singer Oxford University Press 2.
+Cybersecurity for Beginners Raef Meeuwisse Cyber Simplicity Limited 3.
+Cybersecurity Essentials Charles J. Brooks, Christopher Grow, Donald Short, and Philip Craig Sybex

-Everyone Needs to Know® W. Singer Press

-2. Cybersecurity for Beginners Raef Meeuwisse Cyber Simplicity

-Limited

-3. Cybersecurity Essentials Charles J. Brooks, Sybex

-Christopher Grow,

-Donald Short, and

-Philip Craig

 Course Code CSE507

 Course Title Advanced Distributed Systems

 Type of Course PE

-LTP 300
+LTP 3 0 0

 Credits 3

-Course Prerequisites Students are expected to know and understand the fundamentals of operating systems, to be able to program in both Java and C/C++ in a Unix environment.
+Course Prerequisites Students are expected to know and understand the fundamentals of

+ASS operating systems, to be able to program in both Java and C/C++ in a Unix environment.

 Course Objectives To list the principles underlying the functioning of distributed systems, describe the problems and challenges associated with these principles, To recognize how the principles are applied in contemporary distributed systems, explain how they affect the software design, and be able to identify features and design decisions that may cause problems; To build distributed system software using basic OS mechanisms as well as higher-level middleware and languages.

-Course Outcomes (CO) The learner will be able to- Understand the basic principles of distributed systems.
+Course Outcomes (CO) At the end of the course, the learner will be able to- Understand the basic principles of distributed systems.
 Describe the problems and challenges associated with functioning of distributed systems.
 Explain how these problems affect the software design Build distributed system software.